 If thunderstorms are expected and you continue with your planned outdoor activity, have a lightning safety plan in place.
 Upon arriving on-site, determine how far away your shelter is in case lightning threatens.
 Remember to account for the time it will require to get to your safe location.
 If storms threaten or the sky begins to darken, monitor the sky for lightning.

 If lightning is seen and the time delay to its subsequent thunder is 30 seconds or less, or if thunderclouds are building overhead, implement your lightning safety action plan without delay!

 Remember the "Flash to Bang" method to estimate lightning from your location - If you see lightning, count the number of seconds until you hear thunder.
-Divide the number of seconds by five to get the distance the lightning is away from you.
-For example, if you see lightning and it takes 10 seconds before you hear the thunder, then the lightning is 2 miles away from you (10 divided by 5 = 2 miles, too close!).
+Divide the number of seconds by five (three, in the metric system) to get the distance, in miles (in kilometers), to the lightning strike or bolt.
+For example, if you see lightning and it takes 15 seconds before you hear the thunder, then the lightning is 3 miles (5 kilometers) away from you (15 divided by 5 = 3 miles, too close!).

 Do not resume outdoor activities until 30 minutes after the last thunder clap.

 For Small GroupsPlan Ahead!
 Make sure you and someone else in the group gets the weather forecast before going out and make your lightning safety action plan known by all members in the group.